bencorrado/bluez-bencorrado/docs/reference/introduction.md

 # Introduction

 This section gives a short overview of what is possible with the bluez snap at the moment.
-It is not however Ubuntu Core specific and the steps described here will work on any other Linux system with BlueZ installed on it regardless if it is snap or classic (that is .deb, .rpm, .ebuild, or etc... based)
+It is not, however, Ubuntu Core specific and the steps described here will work on any other Linux system with BlueZ installed on it regardless if it is snap or classic (that is .deb, .rpm, .ebuild, or etc... based)